tarwn/lessthandot-hugo/blogs/content/posts/2011-10-06-fix-execution-plan-showing-parallelism.md

 **What did we learn here?**

-Don&#8217;t believe everything you read or are told on the internet.
+Don't believe everything you read or are told on the internet.
 Even this blog should be verified by official documentation and highly skilled experts in the field.
 The results shown here is the MAXDOP setting should not be an easy setting to run to when parallelism is shown in execution plans.
 Tune the plan and when that is accomplished and if parallelism is truly an issue on your highly active OLTP SQL Server installations, then take a look at MAXDOP.

 Two resources that will assist on this topic greatly are the new book [Troubleshooting SQL Server: A Guide for the Accidental DBA][1], specifically the chapter on CPU and SQL Server.
 Also, highly recommend fellow SQL Server MVP Paul White’s paper, “[Understanding and Using Parallelism in SQL Server][2]” to read more on effects and why, how SQL Server uses Parallelism.